 When measuring quality of hire for contact center agents, here at Harver we look at:

-• Job performance.
+- Job performance.
 This is one of the most popular ways to measure quality of hire because there are easy KPIs to track.
-I.e. number of tickets solved, average resolution time, calls per hour, customer satisfaction score, first contact resolution rate, quality assurance, etc. Of course different call types will have slightly different KPIs to track.
+For instance: number of tickets solved, average resolution time, calls per hour, customer satisfaction score, first contact resolution rate, quality assurance, etc. Of course, different call types will have slightly different KPIs to track.

-• Turnover rates i.e. retention/attrition.
+- Turnover rates to measure retention/attrition.
 These are of particular importance in call centers because we want people to stay in the role as long as possible.
-Therefore, when we carry out our impact analysis for clients, we always look at what skills are lacking for the people who attrit too soon
+Therefore, when we carry out our impact analysis for clients, we always look at what skills are lacking for the people who attrit too soon.

-• Training time.
+- Training time.
 There is often a fixed training period for someone to onboard in a call center role.
-In this time they need to learn all the procedures, how to communicate with customers, the operating system etc. Within this training time, they are expected to get to grips with everything so they can hit the ground running.
+In this time they need to learn all the procedures, how to communicate with customers, and the operating system.
+Within this training time, new agents are expected to get to grips with everything so they can hit the ground running.
 So when someone is selected and it takes them more time to be trained, you already know they’re lacking certain skills.

 These are the areas we look at for measuring the output of a high quality hire.
 What this means for you is that a top performing agent will get up to speed faster, will have better attendance during onboarding and training, will meet their goals and kit their KPIs, and will stay with your company for longer.